 Martha’s Vineyard Guide by Location

-Oak Bluffs is the most family-friendly location in Martha’s Vineyard, with a main street, Circuit Avenue, filled with beachy boutiques, ice cream shops (I recommend Ben and Bills, as they have unique homemade flavors, including dairy-free options), arcades and coffee shops (I strongly recommend Mocha Motts for the best coffee and chewiest bagels on the island, but get there early to avoid a long line).
+Oak Bluffs is the most family-friendly location in Martha’s Vineyard, with a main street, Circuit Avenue, filled with beachy boutiques, ice cream shops, arcades and coffee shops.
+(I highly recommend Mocha Motts for the best coffee and chewiest bagels on the island, but get there early to avoid a long line.)

 It’s also a fun tradition to get a deliciously fresh donut at the popular Back Door Donuts.
 The line can get long, and they sell out fast every day, but you can stop back at night to get a warm donut from the “back door” — an island tradition (a line forms for this as well).

 Facing the ocean in Oak Bluffs is Ocean Park — an expansive and breathtaking park with lush flowers and a gazebo, surrounded by the most gorgeous Victorian homes.